7 concrete actions to help bees

 Help the bees

-The bees can travel up to 5 km to forage the flowers in order to collect a little sweet nectar which will become good honey.
-During these long flights, the bees are subject to several dangers.
-Whether it is predation by birds, mammals or other insects, bees always fly while paying close attention to their environment.
-If that was the only risk they faced, they would be fine.
-But it is far from being the case.
-The environment in which we live has greatly endangered the survival of bees.
-The average annual loss of bee colonies in Quebec was around 50% in 2022.
-So what can be done to help the bees?
+Bees can travel up to 5 km to forage for nectar, gathering sweet nectar that will become delicious honey.
+During these long flights, bees are exposed to numerous dangers.
+Whether it's predation by birds, mammals, or other insects, bees always fly with keen awareness of their surroundings.
+If this were the only risk they faced, everything would be fine.
+But that's far from the case.
+The environment in which we live has severely jeopardized the survival of bees.
+The average annual loss of bee colonies in Quebec was approximately 501 per 100,000 in 2022.
+So, what can be done to help the bees?

 Keep the weeds